Rahul-yadavgithub/OS-Project/README.rst

 In general, while books will help you understand operating systems a bit, they won't really help you develop anything.
 I've other books that should arrive soon, I hope they'll turn out better.

-Build
-#####

-Note: This repository, is using submodules, don't forget the --recursive option when you check it out.

-Build procedure is described on the Wiki: https://github.com/wichtounet/thor-os/wiki/Build

-License
-#######

-This project is distributed under the MIT License.
-Read `LICENSE` for details.